SynthFlowAI/synthflow-skills/README.md

 Copy any skill directory into your project's `.claude/skills/` (for Claude Code), `.cursor/skills/` (for Cursor), or the equivalent skills directory for your agent.

-## Synthflow Documentation Server (MCP)

-This repository includes configuration for the [Synthflow documentation MCP server](https://docs.synthflow.ai), which gives your AI agent access to the full Synthflow knowledge base via RAG.
-It activates automatically in agents that support MCP.

-The skills cover common workflows.
-The MCP docs server fills in the gaps — advanced configuration, troubleshooting, SDK details, and more.

 ### Supported agents

 | Agent | Config File | Auto-detected |